lmullen/lincolnmullen.com/source/index.markdown

 ---
 layout: default
 title: About
----
+...

-I am a PhD candidate in the [history department][] at [Brandeis University][] and a historian of religion in early America and the nineteenth century.
-In the fall I will be an assistant professor in the [Department of History and Art History][] at [George Mason University][].
+I am a historian of American religions and an assistant professor in the [Department of History and Art History][] at [George Mason University][].
 You can write to me at `lincoln@lincolnmullen.com`.